 Student Artists in Labs.
 From 2009 until 2012, undergraduates Kelly Gracia and Julie Chang worked alongside researchers in the lab to learn about the systems and tools studied and utilized in the lab.
 Based on their experiences, they created artistic pieces using microbes (bacteria and fungi) isolated from fungus-growing ant gardens.
 A final piece, depicting a “evolutionary tree” was displayed as part of the undergraduate research symposium and in our research building.

-We have been involved in each of the first two annual Atlanta Science Festivals, implementing mycrobes.org and the Evolution Project, giving talks and curating art-science exhibits.
+We have been involved in each of annual Atlanta Science Festivals since its founding in 2014, implementing mycrobes.org and the Evolution Project, giving talks and curating art-science exhibits.

 Interested in working with us?
-Please contact Nicole or Tarik.
+Please contact Nicole Gerardo.